Hong Kong stocks slump on worries about Chinese banks, US interest rates - KESQ

 By Laura He, CNN

-Hong Kong (CNN) — Hong Kong stocks are on track to record their worst drop in four months, after Goldman Sachs downgraded major Chinese banks on local government debt risks and the US Federal Reserve gave a hawkish outlook.
+Hong Kong (CNN) — Hong Kong stocks on Thursday recorded their worst day in four months, after Goldman Sachs downgraded major Chinese banks on local government debt risks and the US Federal Reserve gave a hawkish outlook.

-The Hang Seng (HSI) Index fell 2.9%, poised for its biggest daily drop since early March.
+The Hang Seng (HSI) Index ended down 3%, its biggest daily drop since early March.
 The benchmark is the leading decliner in the Asia Pacific.

 Financial shares led the sell-off, after Goldman Sachs downgraded several Chinese banks.

 The Hang Seng Mainland Banks Index, which tracks mainland Chinese banks listed in Hong Kong, plummeted 6.5%.
-It was the worst daily decline since February 2018.
+It was the steepest daily decline since February 2018.

 In a lengthy report on China’s banking sector this week, Goldman Sachs cut the Industrial and Commerical Bank of China and Industrial Bank from “buy” to “sell,” while downgrading the Agricultural Bank of China from “neutral” to “sell.”